-Pursuant to Education Code Section 47604(c), an entity that grants a charter to a School operated by or as a nonprofit public benefit corporation shall not be liable for the debts or obligations of the School or for claims arising from the performance of acts, errors or omissions by the School if the authority has complied with all oversight responsibilities required by law.
+Pursuant to Education Code Section 47604(d), an entity that grants a charter to a School operated by or as a nonprofit public benefit corporation shall not be liable for the debts or obligations of the School or for claims arising from the performance of acts, errors or omissions by the School if the authority has complied with all oversight responsibilities required by law.
 The School shall work diligently to assist the County in meeting any and all oversight obligations under the law, reporting, or other County-requested protocol to ensure the County shall not be liable for the operation of the School.

 Further, the School and County shall enter into a memorandum of understanding, wherein the School shall indemnify the County for the actions of the School under this charter.
 The corporate bylaws of the Corporation provide for indemnification of the School’s Board, officers, agents, and employees, and the School will purchase general liability insurance and Board Members and Officer’s insurance to secure against financial risks.
 As stated above, insurance amounts are determined by recommendation and the School’s insurance company for schools of similar size, location, and student population.
 The County shall be named an additional insured on the general liability insurance of the School.